danilopolani/twitch-pub-sub/README.md

 }
 ```

-Now you can run your command.
+Now you can run your command from your terminal or a worker.

 > You should **definitely** [setup Supervisor](https://laravel.com/docs/8.x/queues#supervisor-configuration) or a similar tool to keep your command alive and restart it if something goes wrong.